sawaiz/nau7802/readme.md

 # Nuvoton NAU7802 Arduino Library
-This library provides readout of the 24-bit SAR ADC.
-This branch is the ESP8266 version as it needs the pins defined in order to use it.
+This library provides readout of Nuvoton [NAU7802](https://www.nuvoton.com/resource-files/NAU7802%20Data%20Sheet%20V1.7.pdf) 24-bit SAR ADC.
+This library works with the default wire library, the [ESP8266](https://github.com/esp8266/Arduino) wire implementation, and the [SoftwareWire](https://github.com/Testato/SoftwareWire) library.

 ## Hardware
 The pinout of the chip looks as follows.
 And the connections for reading in two single ended signals.